-This example of holography is very useful lesson for researchers in the field of AdS/CFT correspondence because it is a surprising example of the duality between a $D$-dimensional quantum system and a $(D+N)$-dimensional classical one.
-However, this correspondence does not answer how to obtain the grand canonical partition function in an explicit form.
+This duality can be very useful lesson for researchers in the field of AdS/CFT correspondence.
+However, the established duality does not answer the next question: How to obtain the grand canonical partition function in an explicit form?
 In the present paper, the toy model for realistic QFT is examined.
 In framework of this toy model, the $\mathcal{S}$-matrix can be calculated in a closed form but it is only a toy.
 For the solution of realistic QFT problem it may be useful to analyze different functional equations (in general, with functional derivatives) in Efimov representation.
 In this representation, Schwinger--Dyson and functional Schr\"{o}dinger equations for different generating functionals are derived in details (in completely integral form).
 Further in the present paper several asymptotic solutions of Schwinger--Dyson equation for $\mathcal{S}$-matrix are derived.
 Also, the solutions of self-consistency equations are obtained.
 These equations demonstrate the non-triviality of the constructed $\mathcal{S}$-matrix.
 A part of the final results is illustrated in context of $D$-dimensional sine-Gordon theory but obtained conclusions usually are true in general.

 In the story about functional equations, ultraviolet form factors and holography several famous equations of QFT are briefly discussed.
 They are the Wilson--Polchinski equation, the Wetterich--Morris equation, including discussion of the different coarse-graining procedures of degrees of freedom (these procedures define the explicit form of FRG flow equations), and the equation of the holographic renormalization group, i.e. the functional Hamilton--Jacobi equation.
 A distinctive feature of the applied approach for holographic renormalization group is that we formulate the Hamilton--Jacobi equation in $D$-dimensional real (coordinate) space $x$ but in the presence of the additional {\bf\emph{holographic}} scalar field.
 The delta-field configurations of this field create an additional (holographic) coordinate.
 This approach allows us to formulate not only the Hamilton--Jacobi equation but all the coupled hierarchy of integro-differential equations for the set of holographic Green functions.
 We also note that the obtained hierarchy is {\bf\emph{decomposed}}.